karencfisher/simple-chat/readme.md

 >>> pip -r requirements.txt
 ```

 4) If you do not already have an account to use the OpenAI API, you will need to do so.
+You
+will initially have $18 credit for usage, which is good for 3 months.
+If you have used the
+free credits or they have expired after 3 months (which ever happens first), you will need to
+set up a paid account.
+Text generation, for the largest GPT-3 model DaVinci-0003,
+costs $0.02/thousand tokens (about 750 words on average).

 https://openai.com/api/